boiteasite/cmsuno/README.md

 It adds a complete cart system with order registration, email sending, invoice in PDF, multi-tax, shipping cost, payment by cheque and by bank transfer.
 It can work with other payment plugin (Paypal, Payplug).
 Very usefull and powerfull.
-* [__Paypal__](https://github.com/cmsunoPlugins/paypal) : Very powerful.
-Adds a button in CKEditor to create  as many Paypal buttons as you need.
-Pay, Add to Cart, View Cart, Donate and Subscribe are available.
-Sales are checked and recorded with IPN return.
-Works also with digital goods and cart plugin.
+* [__Paypal__](https://github.com/cmsunoPlugins/paypal) : Paypal gateway in addition to the Payment plugin.
+Efficient, practical and economical.
+IPN return.
+Works also with digital goods.
-* [__Payplug__](https://github.com/cmsunoPlugins/payplug) : Like Paypal.
-Adds a button in CKEditor to create  as many Payplug buttons.
-More efficient and economical for sale by CB or Mastercard.
-Sales are checked and recorded with IPN return.
-Works also with digital goods and cart plugin.
+* [__Payplug__](https://github.com/cmsunoPlugins/payplug) : Payplug gateway in addition to the Payment plugin.
+Efficient and economical for sale by CB or Mastercard.
+IPN return.
+Works also with digital goods.
 * [__Pdf Creator__](https://github.com/cmsunoPlugins/pdf_creator) : Create PDF from CKEditor content.
 Custom Shortcode (name, phone...) to save time.
 Numerous options (page format, font, margin...).
 Very Usefull.
 Use [Mpdf](http://www.mpdf1.com/mpdf/index.php)
 * [__Scrollnav__](https://github.com/cmsunoPlugins/scrollnav) : Replaces the menu with a drop down menu which scrolled with the page.
 Use [Scrollnav](http://scrollnav.com/)
 * [__Sound player__](https://github.com/cmsunoPlugins/sound_player) : Adds a button in CKEditor to listen Self-Hosted musique on the site.
 Compatible with every browsers and supports.